-- (A) fear for his or her safety or the safety of others; or - (B) suffer substantial emotional distress - (ix) Liquor Law violations, drug law violations, and illegal weapons possession - (A) Arrests for liquor law violations, drug law violations and illegal weapons possession. - (B) Persons not included in (c)(1)(viii)(A) of this section, who were referred for campus disciplinary action for liquor law violations, drug law violations and illegal weapons possession. - Liquor law violations defined - Arrests or referrals for the violation of laws or ordinances prohibiting the manufacture, sale, transporting, furnishing, or possessing of intoxicating liquor. - Drug law violations defined - Arrests or referrals for the violation of state and local laws relating to the unlawful possession, sale, use, growing, manufacturing, and making of narcotic drugs. - Weapons law violations defined - Arrests or referrals for the violation of laws or ordinances dealing with weapon offenses.
+- (A) fear for his or her safety or the safety of others; or - (B) suffer substantial emotional distress

+(ix) Liquor Law violations, drug law violations, and illegal weapons possession

+- (A) Arrests for liquor law violations, drug law violations and illegal weapons possession. - (B) Persons not included in (c)(1)(viii)(A) of this section, who were referred for campus disciplinary action for liquor law violations, drug law violations and illegal weapons possession. - Liquor law violations defined - Arrests or referrals for the violation of laws or ordinances prohibiting the manufacture, sale, transporting, furnishing, or possessing of intoxicating liquor. - Drug law violations defined - Arrests or referrals for the violation of state and local laws relating to the unlawful possession, sale, use, growing, manufacturing, and making of narcotic drugs.

+- Weapons law violations defined - Arrests or referrals for the violation of laws or ordinances dealing with weapon offenses.

+All Public Safety reports involving current students are shared with the Dean of Students office.
+Public Safety reports involving current resident students are also shared with Residence Life.
 As such, current students who are arrested and/or documented for violation of federal, state, or local weapons, drugs, or alcohol law shall be statistically counted in each year's annual report under the respective sections for arrests and referrals.
 All incidents concurrently reported by other university departments or divisions will be reviewed by Public Safety for accuracy and statistical reconciliation.

-Arrests for weapons, drugs, and alcohol are statistically scored and do not also result in a judicial referral.
+Arrests for weapons, drugs and alcohol are statistically scored and do not also result in a judicial referral.
 Public Safety is only required to score one arrest if multiple violations of weapons drugs or alcohol were apparent.
 Typically, Public Safety scores weapons arrests first, followed by drugs and then alcohol.